-St. John's College uses an emergency alert system, Send Word Now, which allows student which allows students, faculty and staff to receive emergency messages via phone, text message and e-mail.
+St. John's College uses an emergency alert system, Send Word Now, which allows students, faculty and staff to receive emergency messages via phone, text message and e-mail.
 Both voice and text messages may be sent to cell phones.